 Creating a New Branch Over a Specific Commit

-To create a new branch over a specific commit, you can use the
+To create a new branch over a specific commit in git, you can use the

 git branch command with the commit hash.
 This will create a new branch pointing to the specified commit, effectively creating a new branch at that point in the project’s history.

-git reflog command, you can view the commit history and identify the commit you want to use as the base for your new branch.
+git reflog, you can view the commit history and identify the commit you want to use as the base for your new branch.

 Once you have identified the commit, you can create a new branch based on it using the